 6. Take Time to Rest

 All of us get tired and need a vacation from time to time.
-When you’re taking care of your parents, you can feel like there’s no respite.
+When you’re taking care of aging parents, you can feel like there’s no respite.
 They need you 24/7 and that’s just the way it is.

 Actually, they need you healthy.
 And that means that you need to get proper rest as well.
 That doesn’t just mean time out of the house.
 It means time away when you are not responsible, but know that they are being well cared for.